Jump to matching bracket

 If you’re programming in Vim, you probably make judicious use of various brackets: parens, square brackets (braces), curly bracket (curly braces), among others.
 If you’re writing in lisp, then you’re day-to-day existing is a never ending flood of parentheses.
 Vim has a simple trick built in to make jumping back and forth between opposing sides of brackets easy: Just press the

-Here’s a short screencast showing some Clojure code open, with the cursor easily bounding back and forth between the open and close
+Here’s a short screencast showing some Clojure code open, with the cursor easily bouncing back and forth between the open and close

 , just by pressing % when on top of either end.
 This tricks makes finding the matching parenthesis easy.